 Invalda INVL was founded in 1991 by a group of individuals from the academic community with the aim of creating value and contributing to the country's economy.
 The company's shares have been traded on the Nasdaq Vilnius stock exchange since 1995.
-Since the listing began, the company has paid EUR 70.4 million to its shareholders in dividends and share repurchases.
-Over its history, Invalda INVL has implemented several dozen corporate acquisitions and sales, as well as capital-raising transactions totalling more than EUR 2 billion.
+Since the listing began, the company has paid EUR 72.37 million to its shareholders in dividends and share repurchases.